 The program prepares students for entry level career opportunities in restaurants, catering, hotels, theme parks and other food service businesses.
 Students gain practical training in the use of commercial equipment and acquire the skills necessary to be successful in the field of culinary arts such as: knife skills, food production, presentation, menu development, portion control, and nutrition.
-Students who successfully complete the requirements for this certificate will also earn the Food Protection Manager Certification from the National Restaurant Association upon passing the ServSafe Exam.
+Students who successfully complete the requirements for this certificate will also earn a nationally recognized Food Protection Manager Certification.

 Program Learning Outcomes: